barkadosh1/IDD-Fa19-Lab4/README.md

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

 The servo's signal wire should be connected to the Arduino's digital pin 9 because digital pin 9 allows for PWM.
-Additionally, I defined pin 9 as the pin where our server will attach in my code, so I will connect to pin 9 to be consistent.
+Additionally, I defined pin 9 as the pin that my servo will connect to in my code, so I will connect to pin 9 to be consistent.
 A video of the servo moving with the unaltered "sweep" code can be found below.

 [Servo Sweep](https://youtu.be/SJ22aR8_Fqc)